 There's a lot to be gleaned from this resource.
-Even if your ancestors lived in the rural hinterlands, you can be sure they at least occasionally made the trip to their nearest towns.
-Lewis's Directory gives a fascinating glimpse of what greeted them there in the decade before the Great Hunger ravaged much of the country.
+Even if your ancestors lived in the rural hinterlands, you can be sure they at least occasionally made the trip to their nearest town.
+Lewis's Topographical Directory gives a fascinating glimpse of what greeted them there in the decade before the Great Hunger ravaged much of the country.

 Genuki (an abreviation for Genealogy UK and Ireland) is an outstanding resource, providing links to hundreds of sites that will be useful in your Irish ancestry research.
 Its aim is to serve as a virtual genealogical reference library and most of the information is provides relates to primary historical material.

 It is a non-commercial site, operated by volunteers in co-operation with the Federation of Family History Societies and a number of its member societies.